 We have no access or control over your phone’s camera or microphone.

 We have no access or control over any of your phone’s apps.

 Who has access to your personal data?

-Scansmart has access to your personal data you supplied, and have the ability to amend or delete your personal data.
+ScanSmart has access to your personal data you supplied, and has the ability to amend or delete your personal data.
 Access to your personal data is monitored and limited to relevant and appropriate personnel whose role is necessary to access the personal data.
 Access to the database storing your personal data is managed using unique usernames and passwords.

-The business premises has access only to a section of the database managed by Scansmart.
-That section is limited to the part that records the name and phone number of people who attend their business premises.
+The business/organisation has access only to one section of the database managed by ScanSmart.
+That section is limited to the part that records the name and phone number of people who attend their premises/facility.
 Access to your personal data is monitored and limited to relevant and appropriate personnel whose role is necessary to access the personal data.
-The business premises has no ability to amend or delete your personal data.
+The business/organisation has no ability to amend or delete your personal data.

 No third parties have access to your personal data.